Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 Run `gulp run` to launch the app on GAE.

 ## Deploy on Google App Engine
-- Make sure you are on miguel.a.garcia@ocecat.com `gcloud auth list`
+- Make sure you are on your Google account `gcloud auth list`
 - Make sure gcloud points to your project`gcloud config set project <project-id>` -- You can check current project with `gcloud config get-value project` -- Use project ID, it must exists in your console (https://console.cloud.google.com), if it does not exists, create it beforehand.